flucoma/flucoma-core/README.md

 mkdir -p build && cd build
 cmake ..
 ```
-By default, CMake will download Eigen and the HISSTools library directly at this point.
+By default, CMake will download the dependencies above directly at this point.
 This is the simplest option, and guarantees that the versions used match the versions we build and test against.

 However, to use versions already on your file system, you can set CMake cache variables `EIGEN_PATH` and `HISS_PATH`: